 At 29, Neymar still has time on his hands and could eventually have third place in his sights, though he has not yet joined the exclusive club of seven who have scored more than 50 times in the Champions League.

 There are some players who are getting closer to knocking on the door of the top 20 greatest Champions League goalscorers.

-Mohamed Salah has 28 goals while Luis Suarez has 26, but both have work to do in order to make the list.
+Mohamed Salah and Luis Suarez are close, but both still have work to do in order to make the list.

-Erling Haaland tops the scoring charts in 2020/21 and is another striker who will be eyeing a place in the history books.
+Erling Haaland is another striker who will be eyeing a place in the history books.

 Who has scored the most Champions League goals in a single season?

 Once again it is Cristiano Ronaldo, the highest scorer in the Champions League, who comes out on top in this category.

 The great Ronaldo scored 17 times for Real Madrid in the 2013/14 season, giving him the record for most goals in a single Champions League season.

 The record by Ronaldo has almost been beaten on a few occasions since.